hoangduytran/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

 Position
    Controls at what point the shutter opens in relation to the current frame.

-   Start on Frame
-      Shutter is starting to open at the current frame.
+   :Start on Frame: Shutter is starting to open at the current frame.
-   Center on Frame
-      Shutter is fully opened at the current frame.
+   :Center on Frame: Shutter is fully opened at the current frame.
-   End on Frame
-      Shutter is fully closed at the current frame.
+   :End on Frame: Shutter is fully closed at the current frame.

 Shutter
    Time (in frames) taken between shutter open and close.

-Background Separation
+Bleeding Bias
    Used by the post-process blur to avoid blurring the background over the foreground.
    Lower values will reduce background bleeding onto foreground elements.

+Max Blur
+   Max Blur is intended to act as an optimization tool by limiting the number of pixels across which the blur is calculated.

 Steps
    This controls the number of steps used by the accumulation blur and thus its accuracy.